File Like Interface

 When writing to the file like adapter interface you must first open a send handle, write using the send operation, and then close the send handle.
 The adapter guarantees that a receiver will receive the data in the same order it was sent, but not necessarily in the same size chunks.

-As a special case, when there is a known single receiver and single sending using this FLI adapter, the special constant STREAM_CHANNEL_IS_MAIN_FOR_1_1_CONNECTION may be used for this stream channel argument.
+As a special case, when there is a known single receiver and single sender using this FLI adapter, the special constant STREAM_CHANNEL_IS_MAIN_FOR_1_1_CONNECTION may be used for this stream channel argument.
 In that case, the same constant must be used for the stream channel when opening the receive handle.
 No manager channel should exist in this case.
 As the constant indicates, the main channel will be used as the stream channel in this special case.

 - Parameters: